 Before you reach out for that drain cleaner, know that you have the better option to choose professional plumbers instead.
 At the end of the day, these drain cleaners might clear clogs today but may cause serious harm to your plumbing system in the future.

 Protect Your Pipes

 Typically, household liquid drain cleaners contain hydrochloric acid, which will create a chemical reaction inside your pipes.
 This reaction will generate heat that can cause major damage to your plumbing system.

 You will need to exercise particular caution when using liquid drain cleaners to clear a clog.
 If the drain cleaner doesn’t completely dissolve the clog or takes a long time to do so, the liquid chemicals will be sitting above the blockage for an extended period of time.

 The heat reaction that naturally occurs will then be concentrated in one small area of your pipe.
-If you have plastic pipes, this intense reaction could melt and deform the material, and in metal pipes, the heat can weaken and crack them.
+If you have plastic pipes, this intense reaction could melt and deform the material.
+In metal pipes, the heat can weaken and crack them.
 Although a metal pipe is more resilient to damage than a plastic one, a chemical reaction could cause a leak in the future.
-Either reaction could cause an issue that’s more serious than a simple blockage later down the line, so it’s much better to call a plumber to resolve the issue the right way.
+Either reaction could cause an issue that’s more serious than a simple blockage later down the line.
+It’s much better to call a plumber to resolve the issue the right way.